 Think about it.
 Brands are inextricably linked with the people and the communications they output.
 It’s why when an employee sends out an inappropriate communication or does something wrong, the company publicly announces that they’ve been fired/disciplined/retrained – it’s as much a distancing effort as it is a matter of moral obligation.

-Do you really want your content and copy conveying a lack of credibility to your target audiences?
+Do you really want your content and copy to convey a lack of credibility to your target audiences?
 Do you want them to compare you to more coherent competitors, and walk away viewing your company as less intelligent and less capable?
 Do you want them to struggle to process and then struggle to remember your brand messaging?

 The answer to all three questions should be a resounding ‘no’.